pyapi-gitlab/pyapi-gitlab/README.md

 ## License

-pyapi-gitlab is licensed under the GPL3.
+pyapi-gitlab is licensed under the Apache License 2.0.
 Check the LICENSE file.

 ## Built with PyCharm